joramwessels/MGR/logbook.md

 **11:00-11:30:** Second meeting.
 I am well on schedule.
 The proposal will focus on electronic music, it will use a proven algorithm (probably Wu or Choi), but it will innovate on the scale of classes/genres.
 My plan for the coming week:
-* ✔ Write & hand in research proposal (✖ may run it by supervisors first)
+* ✔ Write & hand in literature review (✖ may run it by supervisors first)
-* ✔ Prepare a presentation for the proposal (✔ run by supervisors first)
+* ✔ Prepare the proposal presentation (✔ run by supervisors first)
+* ✔ Write & hand in research proposal (✖ run it by supervisors first)
 * Have a concrete plan for an architecture by Tuesday April 2nd.

 __**Fr 21-04-2017**__